openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

    seconds (10 minutes).

 ..
 [7]
-   Multipath for iSCSI connections requires no storage-side configuration and is enabled if the compute host has multipath configured.

-..
-[8]
    This option allows the driver to map a vdisk to more than one host at a time.
 This scenario occurs during migration of a virtual machine with an attached volume; the volume is simultaneously mapped to both